 If a student has been issued the grant but he/she is not able to use it, the student has to cancel the grant at once.
 This way the grant can be passed on to the next student on the waiting list.

-For more information, please contact the internship contact person of your Master’s Degree Programme.
+For more information, please contact the administrative internship contact person of your Master’s Degree Programme.

 The university does not award grants for all types of internships.
 Please make sure, you have read the university’s general policies regarding internships and grants.

 1) Before starting your internship, contact the internship supervisor in your study programme

 The student should be in contact with the internship supervisor (academic contact person) to ensure that the chosen internship is suitable for inclusion in the programme.
 It is better to get in touch with the supervisor sooner rather than later, especially if you are unsure of the suitability of the placement and timing for your studies.

 Prior to the internship, the student should consider their own goals for the internship